 You could choose to offer a simple two-step process, for example, credentials followed by an email, or you could let the user decide between different options, including credentials, social media, email, SMS, and more.

-Two-factor authentication (2FA) typically uses different forms of verification as the second factor.
-This could involve things like keycards or fobs, or biometric methods of identification such as fingerprints or retina scans.
+Two-factor authentication (2FA) uses a different form of verification as the second factor.
+This could involve something like a keycard or fob, or a biometric method of identification such as a fingerprint or retina scan.

 7. Unique login URLs

-Because there aren’t really any concrete options for blocking brute force attempts, it’s wise to implement multiple strategies of defense.
+Because there aren’t really any concrete options for blocking brute force attempts, it’s wise to implement multiple defense strategies.
 Some of these could simply involve diversionary tactics.
-One such method is to provide different URLs for users to login from.
-In this case, each user would either have a unique login URL or would use a URL shared with a set of other users.
+One such method is to provide different URLs for users to log in from.
+In this case, each user would either have a unique login URL or use a URL shared with a set of other users.